 I Need to Speak to a Financial Aid Counselor.
 How Do I Do That?

 You can schedule an appointment with a specific counselor by clicking here.
-You can also walk in any time during our office hours, and someone will be available to assist you.
-Our normal office hours are 9 p.m. – 7 p.m.
-Monday - Thursday, 9 a.m. – 5 p.m. on Fridays, and 10 a.m. – 2 p.m. on Saturdays.
+You can also walk into the One Stop Center in CAS, where someone will be available to assist you.
+Office of Financial Aid and Scholarship Services hours are 9 am–5 pm, Monday through Friday.
 Please note that these hours may change during holidays, semester breaks, and the summer sessions.

 Do I Need to Complete a FAFSA Every Year for Financial Aid?